Northwoods Forest History

 The history of the northwoods forest can, from the perspective of current residents, be divided into three periods: Everything that went before the logging around the turn of the century, the logging era, and the development of new forest following the logging.

 Logging began in northern Wisconsin at about the middle of the nineteenth century, but started in the area around Star Lake with the arrival of the railroad and logging company in 1894.
 By 1910 it was, for all practical purposes, over.
 From the point of view of European Americans, that was the major event in Star Lake history.
-That story has been told in many books and other media, and is summarized with specific details relating to Star Lake at the topic No topic [logging the logging era].
+That story has been told in many books and other media, and is summarized with specific details relating to Star Lake at the topic The Logging Era.

 The history of the forest prior to the logging, that is prior to 1894 in the Star Lake area, is not well understood.
 There is little agreement as to exactly what it looked like when the loggers arrived, and even less as to how it got that way.
 The conventional wisdom is that this was a huge pine forest--mostly white pine--with giant trees just waiting to be cut.
 It has been generally assumed that it had looked very much like it did in 1894 for centuries prior to that, in other words that the forest in 1894 was the climax vegetation and reflected a stable ecosystem that would have continued had it not been for the invasion of the loggers at the turn of the century.